VENTANA WILDLIFE SOCIETY

 • Medical Treatment - Sick or injured condors receive care, including life-saving treatment for lead poisoning and other health threats.

-• CACO Central & GPS Tracking - We manage a centralized data system called CACO Central and track condors with GPS to detect illness early and strategize outreach to key foraging zones
+• CACO Central & GPS Tracking - We manage a centralized data system called CACO Central and track condors with GPS to detect illness early on and strategize outreach to key foraging zones.

 These Recovery Actions Are Needed to Keep Condors Flying Free